- Parties and ownership – Who can own real estate and what types of ownership are there?

 Provisions of the contract

-An agreement for sale and purchase of an immovable property must be in writing and must contain all essential terms and conditions as specified by law.
-The agreement is executed in front of the notary and must be signed by both seller and buyer.
+An agreement for the sale and purchase of property must be in writing and, if it involves land and/or buildings must be authenticated by a Romanian public notary, contain or clearly refer to all main terms and conditions (e.g. the purchase price) and be signed by both seller and buyer.

 Terms implied by law